-The remote entry lock/unlock/liftgate glass features operate as long as the vehicle's speed is less than 5 kph (3 mph).
-The Panic feature operates with the key in the OFF position.
+The remote entry lock/unlock features operate as long as the vehicle's speed is less than 5 kph (3 mph).

 If there is any potential remote keyless entry problem with your vehicle, ensure ALL key fobs (remote entry transmitters) are brought to the dealership, to aid in troubleshooting.